rackspace/php-opencloud/docs/userguide/ObjectStore/USERGUIDE.md

 If the container is not empty (that is, it has objects in it), you have two choices in how to remove it:

-* Individually remove each object in the container [TODO: link to delete object], then remove the container itself as shown above, or
+* [Individually remove each object](#delete-object) in the container, then remove the container itself as shown above, or

 * Remove the container and all the objects within it as shown below: